 ID Cards: You can get your Carnegie Mellon photo ID card at the HUB.
 Your card will also give you access to Mellon Institute (MI) and the MI library after 5:00 PM.
+Access to Mellon Institute can be requested by submitting this google form.
 These ID cards have additional features, including the ability to submit your ID photo online.
 For more information: www.cmu.edu/idplus/

 Keys: Students typically receive a key to an office/laboratory when they are assigned a temporary desk or join a group when the faculty member agrees.
 The faculty member must give verbal or written permission for the student to receive a key.
-It is the student's responsibility to return that key in person to Jessica Derenburger when they either leave that group or graduate.
-Office keys will also open the Copy Room (MI 400).
+It is the student's responsibility to return that key in person to the departmental Senior Administrator when they either leave that group or graduate.